tigerDer1/documentation/content/applications/finance/fiscal_localizations/united_states.rst

   this filter to customize the current report's sections and line items, or build new reports, as desired.

-Cash Flow Statement
+Cash flow statement
 -------------------

-Navigate to the :guilabel:`Cash Flow Statement` dashboard by going to :menuselection:`Accounting app --> Reporting --> Statement Reports: Cash Flow Statement`.
-From here, |CFS| reports can be generated using the various :ref:`filters <finance/l10n/us-report-filters>` that are available at the top of the dashboard.
+Navigate to the *Cash Flow Statement* (CFS) dashboard by going to :menuselection:`Accounting app --> Reporting --> Statement Reports: Cash Flow Statement`.
+From here, |CFS| reports can be generated using the various :ref:`filters <l10n_us/report-filters>` that are available at the top of the dashboard.

 Odoo uses the *direct* cash flow method to compile cash flow statements, which measures actual cash inflows and outflows from the company's operations, such as when cash is received from customers or